 To quickly find an employee in the list, use the search or sort by role.

-Ajax 911 allows you to temporarily deactivate an employee account without deleting it from the system — in case of vacation or sick leave.
+911 allows you to temporarily deactivate an employee account without deleting it from the system — in case of vacation or sick leave.
 To do this, switch the toggle opposite the name of the employee to an inactive position.
+A temporarily deactivated employee does not have access to 911 modules that are available to the company.

 Adding, editing, and deactivating a Rapid response unit